Black Friday | 25% off online accounting for 6 months!

-Contracts lay out the details of the relationship with your client and what is expected from both parties, and ensure freelancers get paid for their work on time and in full.
+A contract lays out the details of the relationship with your client and what’s expected from both parties – ensuring freelancers get paid for their work on time and in full.
 They also remove any potential for either party to back out of their agreement – or at the very least penalise them if they do.

 This is to ensure your client is offering up all the resources you will need to successfully complete the project.
 This can include use of the company’s facilities or specialist equipment.
 Putting this in your contract means the client can’t blame you if they don’t keep up their end of the deal.
-It will also stop your client trying to push any extra costs onto you that they were meant to bare.
+It will also stop your client trying to push any extra costs onto you that they should be responsible for.

 Depending on the nature of the project, this might be an hourly or day rate or possibly a full project cost.
 Figure out which option is best suited and go with that.
 It’s also worth including that any hindrance from your client can cause costs to rise.

-Late payments are the bane of every freelancer so it’s important to make this crystal clear in your contract.
+Late payments are the bane of every freelancer so it’s important to make your payment terms crystal clear in your contract.
 The most common practice is to be paid upon completion and the submission of an invoice (although these often give the client 30 days to pay).

-Either way, you don’t want to end up going broke because you forgot to include something like that.
+Either way, you don’t want to end up going broke because you forgot to specify your payment terms and schedule.
 Also be sure to include details on late payments fees.
-While you are protected by the law when this happens, it’s always worth getting in set and clear terms to encourage prompt payment from your client.
+While you’re protected by the law when this happens, it’s always worth setting clear terms to encourage prompt payment from your client.